mendix/docs/content/partners/siemens/mindsphere-mobile-native.md

 ## 1 Introduction

 This documentation describes the adaptations needed to develop Mendix native mobile apps for MindSphere.
 Native mobile apps do not render inside a web view - they use native UI elements.
 This enables fast performance, smooth animations, and allows access to all native device capabilities.
-Details about building native mobile apps with Mendix can be found [here](/howto/mobile/native-mobile).
+Details about building native mobile apps with Mendix can be found [the Native Mobile How Tos](/howto/mobile/native-mobile) section.

 The **Siemens MindSphere Mobile Starter Application** is an app template which is based on the **Native Mobile Quickstart** from Mendix and includes all you need to start developing a native mobile app for your MindSphere tenant.

 On a phone there is no MindSphere launchpad - therefore the app has to implement the login to MindSphere itself.
 The template contains a login page which is shown to the user at startup.
 The end-user signs in to MindSphere outside the native application, in a browser, and your app is started after a successful login via a "Deep Link".
-Details about this process can be found [here](https://developer.mindsphere.io/howto/howto-develop-mobile-app-with-mdsp.html).
+Details about this process can be found in [Developing Mobile Apps for MindSphere](https://developer.mindsphere.io/howto/howto-develop-mobile-app-with-mdsp.html) in the MindSphere documentation.
 But do not worry - the implementation is already part of the app template - just use it.
 To support deep links in your app, you have to create your own [Custom Development App](/howto/mobile/how-to-devapps) and register a deep link corresponding to your app registration.

 As a prerequisite, we recommend that you follow the [build a native mobile inspection-app](https://academy.mendix.com/link/path/66/Build-a-Native-Mobile-Inspection-App) tutorial from the Mendix Academy to get yourself familiar with mobile app development.